jupyterlab/benchmarks/docs/source/measures/experiments.md

 - 1000 ProseMirror (basic version): 2 seconds.
 - 1000 ReMirror: 50 seconds.

-Time measures from 1 to 1000 CodeMirror editors.
+The time measures from 1 to 1000 CodeMirror editors show an exponential nature.

 ![](images/codemirrors.png "")